devops-labs-org/infrastructure/README.md

 ---

-# What changes are NOT allowed
+## What changes are NOT allowed
 - Application source code
 - Business logic or feature changes
 - Frontend or backend service code
 - Secrets, passwords, API keys, or tokens
 - Temporary experiments or personal files

-If something is not related to infrastructure, it does not belong in this repository.
+If something is not related to infrastructure, it does not belong in this repository.---

+## What happens when things fail

+When parts of the infrastructure break, the system automatically shifts work to backup machines or routes to keep things running.
+Data issues may slow down writes or cause short delays, but the platform tries to protect data and stay usable.
+If failures stack up or backups can't keep up, customers may see slow responses or temporary service outages until recovery completes.

 ---

-# Who owns this repository
-This repository is owned by the **Infrastructure / Platform team**.
-Only approved maintainers can merge changes to the main branch.

-All contributors are expected to follow the defined branching rules and review process.
+## How rollback or recovery works

+When something goes wrong, we restore the last known stable infrastructure setup instead of fixing pieces one-by-one.
+The system then rebuilds or replaces broken parts automatically to match that stable state.
+If the restored state is outdated or missing recent changes, some services may briefly behave differently until updates are re-applied safely.

 ---

-# Risk if this repository is misused
-If application code or secret data is added here by mistake, it may be exposed to more people than intended.

-This can lead to security leaks, accidental production outages, or broken infrastructure that is hard to roll back during incidents.

-Following repository boundaries is critical to keep systems stable, secure, and recoverable.
+## Who is impacted by failure

+If the infrastructure breaks and backups can’t fully cover the load, customers may face slow responses or short outages.
+Product teams might need to pause new releases until the platform becomes stable again.

 ---

-# Final note
-This repository is a shared responsibility.
-Make changes carefully, document clearly, and always think about production impact.
+## Risk if misused

+If someone adds application code or secrets in this repo, sensitive data could be exposed or the platform could behave unpredictably.
+Wrong changes here might break core infrastructure and make recovery harder during an outage.
+Keeping this repo focused only on infrastructure is important to avoid security leaks and prevent failures that affect everyone.

+---